vm6502q/qrack.github.io/docs/api/qhybrid.rst

 The parameter "qubitThreshold" is the number of qubits at which QHybrid will automatically switch to GPU operation.
 A value of "0" will automatically pick this threshold based on best estimates of efficiency.

-.. doxygenfunction:: Qrack::QHybrid::QHybrid(bitLenInt, const bitCapInt&, qrack_rand_gen_ptr, const complex&, bool, bool, bool, int, bool, bool, real1_f, std::vector<int>, bitLenInt)
+.. doxygenfunction:: Qrack::QHybrid::QHybrid(bitLenInt, const bitCapInt&, qrack_rand_gen_ptr, const complex&, bool, bool, bool, int64_t, bool, bool, real1_f, std::vector<int>, bitLenInt)

 .. doxygenfunction:: Qrack::QHybrid::SwitchModes